soniavaidya05/leakyemotions/docs/source/tutorials/how_to.md

 :end-before: end imports
 ```

-We will now write our custom experiment class by inheriting the {class}`sorrel.experiment.Experiment` class that has an already implemented [run()](#sorrel.experiment.Experiment.run) method which will run the experiment for us.
+We will now write our custom experiment class by inheriting the {class}`sorrel.environment.Environment` class that has an already implemented [run()](#sorrel.environment.Environment.run) method which will run the experiment for us.
 Much like the custom entities and agents, we need to specify the environment this custom experiment is using when inheriting from the generic experiment.

 ```{literalinclude} /../../sorrel/examples/treasurehunt/main.py
 :start-after: begin treasurehunt experiment
 :end-before: end constructor
 ```

 Note that the experiment takes in a `config` that can be accessed at `self.config` which stores the configurations used for this experiment.
-Certain config values are required when using the default methods: see [the documentation](#sorrel.experiment.Experiment) for more details.
+Certain config values are required when using the default methods: see [the documentation](#sorrel.environment.Environment) for more details.

 Like `Agent`, `Experiment` requires us to implement two abstract methods.

-The first is {func}`sorrel.experiment.Experiment.setup_agents`, where we create the agents used in this specific experiment and save them in the attribute `self.agents`:
+The first is {func}`sorrel.environment.Environment.setup_agents`, where we create the agents used in this specific experiment and save them in the attribute `self.agents`:

 ```{literalinclude} /../../sorrel/examples/treasurehunt/main.py
 :pyobject: TreasurehuntExperiment.setup_agents
 ```

-The second is {func}`sorrel.experiment.Experiment.populate_environment`, where we create all entities and populate `self.env` with the entities as well as the agents.
+The second is {func}`sorrel.environment.Environment.populate_environment`, where we create all entities and populate `self.env` with the entities as well as the agents.
 ```{literalinclude} /../../sorrel/examples/treasurehunt/main.py
 :pyobject: TreasurehuntExperiment.populate_environment
 ```